Stripe vs PayPal Fees: Which Payment Processor Is Cheaper?

 - PayPal Checkout may cost more but can improve trust and buyer completion in some markets.

-- The best processor is the one with the better net outcome after fees, conversion, refunds, and operating cost.
+- The best processor is the one with the better net outcome after fees, conversion, refunds, disputes, and operating cost.

 Use the Stripe vs PayPal Fee Calculator for side-by-side fee math, then check individual estimates with the Stripe Fee Calculator and PayPal Fee Calculator.